soofka/swappi/README.md

 - reload system definitely has issues
 - server fails to serve 500 error file (just crashes)
+- server does not handle assets routing
 - css partials injector doesn't work
-- examples are not adapted to routing provider

 ### todo

+- examples
 - do i really always have to reprocess files that rely on other files?
 - exclude files
 - tester